-In this programming example, PathWave Test Sync Executive was used to define a real-time algorithm to be executed by the FPGA (Field Programmable Gate Array) of Arbitrary Waveform Generators (AWGs).
+In this programming example, PathWave Test Sync Executive was used to define a real-time algorithm to be executed by the FPGA (Field Programmable Gate Array) of Arbitrary Waveform Generators (AWGs) from the Keysight M3xxx and the M5xxx PXIe families.
 HVI registers and instructions were used to update teal-time the amplitude and frequency of AWG channels.
 This enabled real-time RF sweeps on the AWG channels, to perform a pulsed characterization of a Device-Under-Test.